heapwolf/pkp/README.md

 ### Step C
-`USER B` passes the link to `pkp` to sign the request in which `pkp` emails `USER A` with the signed request. `pkp` posts the signing data to a public service of record and retains a url.
+`USER B` passes the link to `pkp` to sign the request in which `pkp` emails `USER A` with the signed request. `pkp` posts the signing data to a public service of record.
+The data includes the public key of the signer and the signiture that was made using the `sha1` as the secret to sign with.

 ```
 pkp request sign http://git.io/bOeLyA